 Announcing Mozilla’s Equal Rating Innovation Challenge, a $250,000 contest including expert mentorship to spark new ways to connect everyone to the Internet.

-This is why we are very excited to launch of our global Equal Rating Innovation Challenge to spur innovation for bringing the members of the Next Billion online.
+This is why we are very excited to launch our global Equal Rating Innovation Challenge.
+This challenge is designed to spur innovations for bringing the members of the Next Billion online.
 The Equal Rating Innovation Challenge is focused on identifying creative new solutions to connect the unconnected.
 These solutions may range from consumer products and novel mobile services to new business models and infrastructure proposals.
 Mozilla will award US$250,000 in funding and provide expert mentorship to bring these solutions to the market.

 We seek to engage entrepreneurs, designers, researchers, and innovators all over the world to propose creative, engaging and scalable ideas that cultivate digital literacy and provide affordable access to the full diversity of the open Internet.
 In particular, we welcome proposals that build on local knowledge and expertise.
 Our aim is to entertain applications from all over the globe.